Shakya24/Masters-projects/Customer Analytics/Customer_README.md

     Brand D and Brand B have a significantly higher share of eCommerce sales (30%) compared to other brands (average of 5%).
     Home collection products contribute to 25% of total sales for Brand D and Brand F, making it a key category for these brands.

+ -  Free Product Distribution:
+   Fragrances account for 45% of free products distributed, followed by skincare at 30%.
+   65% of free skincare products were distributed via eCommerce channels compared to 35% via retail.
+   Despite this, the sales of skincare products declined by 12% over the last year, suggesting limited effectiveness of free sample strategies.

 ## Technical Analysis